 order to construct this with the sacred money of the goddess Diktynna.
 11 miles.

-In his paper “Hadrian, Diktynna, the Cretan Koinon, and the Roads of Crete: A New Milestone from Faneromeni (Crete)“, Angelos Chaniotis tells us that on the basis of the reference to Hadrian’s third consulate (cos.
+In his paper “Hadrian, Diktynna, the Cretan Koinon, and the Roads of Crete: A New Milestone from Faneromeni (Crete)“, Angelos Chaniotis tells us that based on the reference to Hadrian’s third consulate (cos.
 III – 119 AD) and the title proconsul (proc.) used in official inscriptions of Hadrian between mid-129 and 132 AD, the milestone can be dated to ca. 129–132 AD.
-Hadrian stayed in Greece three times; in 122/25, in 128/29 and finally in 131/32 AD.
+Hadrian stayed in Greece three times; in 122/25, 128/29 and finally in 131/32 AD.
 However, no written source expressly mentions the visit of Hadrian to Crete.
 Nevertheless, the honorary inscriptions and statues of Hadrian found on Crete provide considerable support for the hypothesis of Hadrian’s stay on the Aegean island during one of his travels to the eastern provinces.

-By the propylon that served as the entrance to the sanctuary was a Roman storage building.
+By the propylon that served as the entrance to the Sanctuary was a Roman storage building.
 To the west of the cisterns may lie the site of an earlier late 7th century BC temple.

 As Katharine A. Raff from the Department of Ancient and Byzantine Art at the Art Institute of Chicago puts it, “these portraits of Hadrian, with their cuirassed body and bearded head, might have conveyed to the viewer in Crete general messages of Hadrian’s military and political protection and potentially also a sense of his Greek cultural interests”.
 The island of Crete totals more cuirassed statues of Hadrian than any other region of the Eastern Empire.
-Regarding these, I. F. Sanders in his Roman Crete (1982) made the following observation: “…Crete has more than the average number of heads and cuirassed statues of him [Hadrian].
-Knossos and Kissamos each have one and there are two each from Gortyna, Hierapytna and the Diktyannon with a further head from an unknown site in the Louvre.
+Regarding these, I. F. Sanders, in his Roman Crete (1982), made the following observation: “…Crete has more than the average number of heads and cuirassed statues of him [Hadrian].
+Knossos and Kissamos each have one, and there are two each from Gortyna, Hierapytna and the Diktyannon, with a further head from an unknown site in the Louvre.
 There is no proof that he ever visited the island, but it was on his route in 123 on the way from Africa to Asia“.

-During the dark ages and following the collapse of the Roman Empire the sanctuary was abandoned and looted by pirate raids.
+During the dark ages and following the collapse of the Roman Empire, the Sanctuary was abandoned and looted by pirate raids.

 - CHANIOTIS, Angelos; Hadrian, Diktynna, the Cretan Koinon, and the Roads of Crete: A New Milestone from Faneromeni (Crete)”, in W. Eck, B. Fehér, and P. Kovác (eds.), Studia Epigraphica in memoriam Géza Alföldy, Bonn 2013, 59-68 (pdf)